Big Tobacco Spends Big To Block A Tax And Medicaid Expansion In Montana

 "We poked the bear, that's for sure," Cahill says.
 "And it's not because we were all around the table saying, 'Hey, we want to have a huge fight and go through trauma the next several months.'
 It's because it's the right thing to do."

 If ballot initiative I-185 passes, it will mean an additional $2 per pack tax on cigarettes, and a tax on other tobacco products.
-It would also levee a tax on e-cigarettes, which are currently not taxed in Montana.
+It would also levy a tax on e-cigarettes, which are currently not taxed in Montana.

 The tobacco tax initiative has become the most expensive ballot measure race in Montana history — drawing more than $17 million in opposition funding from tobacco companies alone — in a state with fewer than 200,000 smokers.
 Most of that money has come from cigarette maker Altria.
 According to records from the National Center for Money in Politics, that's more money than Altria has spent on any state proposition nationwide since the center started keeping track in 2004.